jfrohnhofen/metamaterial-mechanisms/README.md

 ##### For developers:
 The Grasshopper components are developed in Visual Studio 2012 and they target .NET 4.5.
-Pre- and post-build events copy the neccessary binaries to the bin folder.
-In case you develop the components further, you can add post-build events to copy the 4 binaries directly to the Grasshopper Components folder.
-You can also debug the components by pointing to Rhino.exe in the project settings - Debug - Start external program.
+Pre- and post-build events copy the neccessary binaries to the ./simulation/bin/ folder.
+The C# projects also contain post-build events that additionally copy the 4 binaries directly into the Grasshopper Components folder.
+Note that these are absolut pahts and need to be ajusted to your system.
+Furthermore, you can also debug the components by pointing to Rhino.exe in the project settings - Debug - Start external program.
 (It's already set, but the path might differ on your machine.)